Crypho/cordova-plugin-secure-storage/README.md

 On iOS secrets are stored directly in the KeyChain through the [SSKeychain](https://github.com/soffes/sskeychain) library.

 ##### Configuration
-It it possible to configure the accessibility of the keychain by setting the `KeychainAccessibility` preference in the `config.xml` to one of the following strings:
+On iOS it is possible to configure the accessibility of the keychain by setting the `KeychainAccessibility` preference in the `config.xml` to one of the following strings:
  * AfterFirstUnlock
  * AfterFirstUnlockThisDeviceOnly
  * WhenUnlocked